barjin/charles-explorer-docs/content/docs/development/importer/overview.md

 weight: 30061
 ---

 This part of the documentation describes the Charles Importer script.
-The Charles Importer is a TypeScript program that reads data from a SQLite3 database and using user-defined transformations and mappings, it writes the data to the Charles Explorer PostgreSQL database and the Solr search index.
+Charles Importer is a TypeScript program that reads data from a SQLite3 database and using user-defined transformations and mappings, it writes the data to the Charles Explorer PostgreSQL database and the Solr search index.

 ## Top-level view